ryan-cho-i/real-time-bidding/README.md

 2. Database : MongoDB, Redis

-3. DevOps : Kafka, AWS
+3. DevOps : Docker, Kafka, AWS

 ## 3. Architecture

-When the client page (http://localhost:8080/) is opened, it automatically sends a HTTP POST REQUEST (http://localhost:3000/bidRequest/10) to the SSP Server.
+When the client page (http://localhost:8080/) is opened, it automatically sends a HTTP POST REQUEST to the SSP Server. (http://localhost:3000/)

-Upon receiving the bid request from the client, the SSP Server broadcasts this request to all potential buyers through the DSPs.
+Upon receiving the bid request from the client, the SSP Server broadcasts this request to all potential buyers through the DSPs. (http://localhost:3001)

 The buyers, in response, send back their respective IDs and proposed prices to the SSP Server.

 The SSP Server receives these responses and validates their receipt.
 There could potentially be a 'race condition' at this stage.
-However, this problem is circumvented by employing Redis.
+However, this problem is circumvented by employing Redis. (http://localhost:6379/)

 Redis has several advantages: